 After repeating this scenario several times with curtain rods, I decided to make my own.
-My mother, visiting from Sweden, was opposed to the idea, especially when I told her I planned to build my rods out of plumbing pipe.
+My mother, visiting from Sweden, was opposed to the idea, especially when I told her I planned to build my rods out of copper plumbing pipe.
 She wasn’t aware of the great DIY plumbing pipe movement, but an online image search helped win her approval, and soon she was even ready to start sewing curtains.

 Photography by Izabella Simmons.

 Above: All of my curtain-rod parts were sourced in the plumbing aisle: copper pipe, copper elbows, copper adapters, and galvanized flanges.

 Earl greeted me at my neighborhood hardware store.
 He soon became my new best friend, after all the time he spent helping me find fittings and cutting the copper pipe.
 It took a lot of measuring, questioning, and strategizing before we were able to make all the pieces fit together.
 Here’s a list of the parts I ended up buying for each copper pipe curtain rod (thanks again, Earl)